 - Medicinal therapy: anti-inflammatory and pain-reducing

-- Orthopaedic insoles and heel cushions: optimised pressure distribution in the foot to stabilise and take the weight off the heel
+- Foot orthotics and heel cushions: optimised pressure distribution in the foot to stabilise and take the weight off the heel

-- Heel spur surgery: You doctor may recommend surgery in case of chronically recurring (relapsing) disease progression.
+- Plantar heel spur surgery: You doctor may recommend surgery in case of chronically recurring (relapsing) disease progression.

 Preventive and therapy-supporting: gymnastic exercises for heel pain and heel spurs